ChaseKolozsy/StanzaAPI/README.md

 # StanzaAPI

-StanzaAPI is a user-friendly tool designed to interact with Stanza through a Docker API.
-This tool simplifies the process of utilizing Stanza's features via a Dockerized environment.
+StanzaAPI is a high-performance, async API designed to interact with Stanza through FastAPI.
+This tool simplifies the process of utilizing Stanza's features via a Dockerized environment, optimized for concurrent processing.

+## Features
+- Asynchronous processing with FastAPI
+- Automatic API documentation (Swagger UI)
+- Concurrent request handling
+- Pre-loaded language models
+- Docker support with resource optimization

 ## Installation

 ### Local Installation
 To install and run StanzaAPI locally, follow these steps:
 1. Clone this repository to your local machine.